digital-pet/ETC-Expression-2-showfile-format/README.md

 # ETC Expression 2 Showfile Format
-A WIP parser for the ETC Expression 2 showfile format.
+A WIP parser for the proprietary show file format used with the ETC Expression 2, Insight 2, and Express lighting consoles, among others.

 ## File header